AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications.md

 exl-id: 9fa9959e-b4f2-43ac-9015-07f57485699f
 ---

-# Use AEM Forms as a Cloud Service Communications APIs - Syncronous Processing {#frequently-asked-questions}
+# Use AEM Forms as a Cloud Service Communications APIs - synchronous  Processing {#frequently-asked-questions}

 **The Communications feature is in beta.**